larkintuckerllc/futusign-wordpress/readme.md

 To create a digital sign, connect a television to a computer with a modern web browser and have it load the *Screen's* URL.
-The loaded web application will check every minute to automatically apply changes made on the admin screens.
+The loaded web application will check every hour to automatically apply changes made on the admin screens.

 **Caveats**